stevdza-san/DiaryApp/README.md

 # :arrow_lower_right: Deployment :arrow_lower_right:
-These are the key parameters for Yummies
+These are the key parameters for DiaryApp.

 | Parameter      | Value |
 |----------------|-------|